oracle-livelabs/apex/social-media-app/5-build-page-regions/5-build-page-regions.md

    ![Options available for Type is displayed](images/post-type.png "")

-3. Run the app again and see the results of our changes so far!
+3. Save the changes and run the app again and see the results of our changes so far!

     ![Updated app is displayed](images/updated-app1.png "")